jredimer2/API_Supertest_Mocha_Test/README.md

 1. In command prompt, type 'npm install'.
 2. To run all the tests, type 'npm test'

-**Note:** The HTML link of the report is displayed on the console at the end of the test run.
+**Note:** The HTML link of the report is displayed on the console at the end of the test run (Mochawesome report).
 Copy and paste this URL to a browser to view the results.